dhlee3146/G5_final_project/README.md

 # G5_final_project
+group members: Dahye Lee, Hajeong Nor, Jeongmin Yoon

+what we do:progress situation
-😎Code Director wrote the sample at 1.p.m
+😎Code Director wrote the sample at 1.p.m(2024.05.21)